-- All use of personal devices and mobile phones will take place in accordance with the law and other appropriate school policies, including, but not limited to: Anti-Bullying, Behaviour, and Safeguarding and Child Protection. - Students will be educated regarding the safe and appropriate use of personal devices and mobile phones and will be made aware of boundaries and consequences. - Student's mobile phones are not permitted in school. - If a student needs to contact their parents / carers, they will be allowed to use their mobile phone or a school phone, as long as they have permission from a member of school staff. - Parents / carers are advised to contact their child via our school reception during school hours. - Mobile phones and personal devices (such as smart watches) are not allowed in school.
-Students found in possession of a mobile phone or personal device at school will result in parents being contacted and devices being kept at home. - If a student breaches the school policy, the phone or device will be confiscated and will be held in a secure place.

-- Searches for and of mobile phone or personal devices will only be carried out in accordance with the relevant government guidance and school policies. - Schools are not required to inform parents / carers before a search takes place or to gain consent for a search for a prohibited item, or item which a member of staff reasonably suspects has been or is likely to be used to commit an offence or to cause personal injury or damage to the property of any person. - A search without consent will only be conducted by a member of staff of the same sex as the student being searched and authorised by the Head.
+- All use of personal devices and mobile phones will take place in accordance with the law and other appropriate school policies, including, but not limited to: Anti-Bullying, Behaviour and Safeguarding and Child Protection. - Students will be educated regarding the safe and appropriate use of personal devices and mobile phones and will be made aware of boundaries and consequences. - Student's mobile phones are only to be used in the Boarding Houses during break and lunch times.
+They are only to be used in classrooms with the permission of the teacher. - If a student needs to contact their parents / carers, they will be allowed to use their mobile phone or a school phone, as long as they have permission from a member of school staff. - Parents / carers are advised to contact their child via our school reception during school hours. - Mobile phones will not be used by students during lessons or formal school time unless as part of an approved and directed curriculum-based activity with consent from a member of staff. - Mobile phones and personal devices (such as smart watches) must not be taken into examinations.
+Students found in possession of a mobile phone or personal device during an exam will be reported to the appropriate examining body.
+This may result in the student's grade in that examination, or all examinations being nullified. - If a student breaches the school policy, the phone or device will be confiscated and will be held in a secure place: - Searches for and of mobile phone or personal devices will only be carried out in accordance with the relevant government guidance and school policies. - Schools are not required to inform parents / carers before a search takes place or to gain consent for a search for a prohibited item, or item which a member of staff reasonably suspects has been or is likely to be used to commit an offence or to cause personal injury or damage to the property of any person. - A search without consent will only be conducted by a member of staff of the same sex as the student being searched and authorised by the Head.
 There will also be a member of staff acting as a witness who will also, if possible, be of the same sex.
 A student's possessions will only be searched in the presence of the student and a witness. - Where the person conducting the search finds an electronic device that is prohibited by the school rules or that they reasonably suspect has been, or is likely to be, used to commit an offence or cause personal injury or damage to property, they may examine any data or files on the device where there is a good reason to do so.
-They may also delete data or files if they think there is a good reason to do so, unless they are going to give the device to the police. - If there is a suspicion that material on a student's personal device or mobile phone may be illegal or may provide evidence relating to a criminal offence, the device will be handed over to the police for further investigation; and - The confiscation and searching of a phone or other digital device will normally be carried out in consultation with a senior member of staff.
+They may also delete data or files if they think there is a good reason to do so, unless they are going to give the device to the police.

+- If there is a suspicion that material on a student's personal device or mobile phone may be illegal or may provide evidence relating to a criminal offence, the device will be handed over to the police for further investigation; and - The confiscation and searching of a phone or other digital device will normally be carried out in consultation with a senior member of staff.